home-assistant/home-assistant.io/source/_integrations/yolink.markdown

 ## Community notes

-1. Integration requires an MQTT connection to be established via port 8003.
+1. This integration requires an MQTT connection to be established via port 8003.
 If you are using a firewall, please allow communication via port 8003 in the firewall settings.
-2. If you use a network proxy, such as a VPN, the integration may not be able to update the device status, please turn off the VPN.
+2. If you use a network proxy, such as a VPN, the integration may not be able to update the device status.
+Turn off the VPN.
-3. Please do not use UAC as credentials for HomeAssistant YoLink integration.
+3. Please do not use UAC as credentials for the Home Assistant YoLink integration.